tc39/notes/meetings/2017-11/nov-30.md

 YK: A lot of times an API would work, and other times tools would work.
 I'm uneasy about using syntax for this when it could be handled otherwise.

-MS: I'd like to separate object literals and arguments as two separate things because of the runtime overhead of the arguments checks.
+MLS: I'd like to separate object literals and arguments as two separate things because of the runtime overhead of the arguments checks.
 I'm not sure we need to solve that argument when linters could take care of it.

 KCL: You need a type checker for many of these things, and programmers I work with hate dealing with type system errors.

-MS: I'm not sure freezing argument bindings is worth it, with how they become const bindings; it seems odd.
+MLS: I'm not sure freezing argument bindings is worth it, with how they become const bindings; it seems odd.

 DE: I like this proposal a lot; it matches other programming language concepts and decomposes to existing JavaScript concepts.
 Just like with classes, new syntax does not need to be used for new semantics.